Vichy France: Food shortages

+A large black market developed in Vichy France.
 Civilians suffered shortages of all varieties of consumer goods.
 The rationing system was stringent and badly mismanaged, leading to malnourishment, black markets and hostility to state management of the food supply.
 The Germans seized about 20% of the French food production, causing severe disruption to the French household economy.
 French farm production fell by half because of lack of fuel, fertiliser and workers.
 Even so, the Germans seized half the meat, 20% of the produce and 2% of the champagne.
 Supply problems quickly affected French stores, which lacked most items.
 The government answered by rationing, but German officials set the policies, and hunger prevailed, especially affecting youth in urban areas.
 The queues lengthened in front of shops.

 Some people, including German soldiers, benefited from the black market, where food was sold without tickets at very high prices.
 Farmers especially diverted meat to the black market and so there was much less for the open market.
 Counterfeit food tickets were also in circulation.
 Direct buying from farmers in the countryside and barter against cigarettes became common although those activities were strictly forbidden and thus carried the risk of confiscation and fines.

 Food shortages were most acute in the large cities.
 In the more remote country villages, clandestine slaughtering, vegetable gardens and the availability of milk products permitted better survival.
 The official ration provided starvation level diets of 1013 or fewer calories a day, supplemented by home gardens and especially black market purchases.